CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2026-06-11-ubuntuhour.md

 This one went to Jonah H.

  * and conducted 399 installs on laptops and desktops.
 This year alone we have installed 58.
- * We have 40 people on our mailing list, 52 members on our Facebook page, and 11 people on our Discord channel.
+ * We have 40 people on our mailing list, 52 members on our Facebook page.
  * We have 11 desktop computers and 1 laptop computer ready for donation.

 **Discussion and Activities:**